Vanessa Akhtar Ed.D.

 Chief Executive Officer,

-Union Healthcare Insights
+Union Healthcare Insight

 Christopher Kerns MBA